hoavo-econ/hoavo-econ.github.io/_pages/research.md

 ## Working Papers
 #Paper Title 1 — with Co-author Name(s) — *[PDF](/files/paper1.pdf)*
 - **Household Decision-making and Women´s Labor Market Participation in a Developing Economy**, (with Radchenko, N.).

+- Abstract:

 ## Works in Progress
 - **Bargaining power index: a Distributional Approach**, (with Radchenko, N.).
 Work in progress.